An obstacle problem for the p-elastic energy: Introduction

 Obstacle problems have been attracting attention from a lot of researchers.
-Particularly challenging is the study of the regularity of minimizers.
-If the absence of obstacle implies smoothness of minimizers, i.e., any solution of the Euler--Lagrange equation for the corresponding energy functional is smooth, one can generally observe that the presence of obstacle induces a loss of regularity of minimizers.
+Moreover, the $p$-elastica functional has recently raised a lot of interest, see e.g.\ \cite{AGM,Watanabe,SW20,LP22,TatsuyaKensuke1,TatsuyaKensuke2,TatsuyaKensuke3,TatsuyaKensuke4} for the study of critical points and see e.g.\ \cite{NP20, OPW20, BHV, Poz22, OW23} for the study of gradient flows.
+In this article we study the regularity of minimizers.
+In cases where the absence of obstacle implies smoothness of minimizers, i.e., any solution of the Euler--Lagrange equation for the corresponding energy functional is smooth, one can generally observe that the presence of obstacle induces a loss of regularity of minimizers.
 The collapse of the regularity occurs at the coincidence set between minimizers and obstacle.
 On the other hand, if the Euler--Lagrange equation for the corresponding energy has a degeneracy, it is significant to ask the following mathematical question: \begin{prob} Which is the main cause of the loss of regularity of minimizers, the presence of obstacle or the degeneracy of the Euler--Lagrange equation? \end{prob}

 The critical points of the elastic energy

 with the length constraint are called elastica and have been studied well in the mathematical literature.
 Here, $\gamma$~is a planar curve, and $\kappa$ and $s$ denote the curvature and the arc length parameter of~$\gamma$, respectively.
 Since the curvature of any critical point of $\mathcal{E}_2$ with no constraint satisfies the Euler--Lagrange equation